Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 We start by manually creating one final repository: the Project Vending Machine.
 This will be the last repository you ever create via the UI.
 To set up the initial Terraform backend and Azure OIDC integration for this meta-repo, you can follow my previous [blog post](https://blog.vefiu.com/posts/terraform-github-actions/).

 ### Step 2: GitHub Permissions
 To vend new projects, our Terraform deployments must be authorized to act on our GitHub profile.
-My initial aim was to avoid using a PAT and rely on GitHub Apps.
-However, I learned the hard way that **GitHub Apps cannot be used with personal GitHub accounts for repository creation** — they only support organizations.
+The ideal approach would be to use GitHub Apps, which provide fine-grained permissions and avoid long-lived credentials.
+However, GitHub Apps are only supported for repository creation on organization accounts, not personal ones.

 The fallback is a **Fine-grained Personal Access Token (PAT)**.
 1. On GitHub navigate to **Settings > Developer Settings > Personal Access Tokens > Fine-grained tokens**.